Plouni/agbplay_loop/README.md

 * `output`: folder where the output .wav will be stored, as well as the json file that contains the loop points

 ## Usage
-1) For each song that you want to loop, use `agbplay.exe` to export it 2 times:
+1) For each song that you want to loop, use `agbplay.exe` to export 2 wav files:
- - one time with no looping (set `"max-loops-export"` to 0 in agbplay's config), the filename of this .wav should end with `"_0.wav"`
+ - a `.wav` with no looping (set `"max-loops-export"` to 0 in agbplay's config).
+The filename of this .wav should end with `"_0.wav"`
- - the second time with 1 looping (set `"max-loops-export"` to 1 in agbplay's config)
+ - a `.wav` with 1 loop (set `"max-loops-export"` to 1 in agbplay's config)

 For example, if you're exporting a song called `'mymusic'` from agbplay:
  - `'mymusic_0.wav'` is the filename for the wav exported with no looping
- - `'mymusic.wav'` is the filename for the wav exported with 1 looping
+ - `'mymusic.wav'` is the filename for the wav exported with 1 loop

 2) Place all the exported .wav inside the `'input'` folder of this project.

 3) Run the python script `'agbplay_loop.py'`.
-This will compute the loop points for each pair of wav and export the trimmed `.wav` to the `'output'` folder.
-A json that contains the loop points for each .wav will also be produced inside the `'output'` folder.
+This will compute the loop points for each pair and store them in a json file, inside the `'output'` folder.
+The output `.wav`, trimmed to the end loop point, will be located inside the same folder.

 ## (Optional) Setting up agbplay config
 To make the agbplay.exe export faster, it is recommended to use the python scripts located in the `'agbplay'` folder, but some setup is needed for that: